TristThomas/TristThomas/README.md

-- 👋 Hi, I am Tristan Thomas - a current 2nd year Business Analytics student at the University of Southampton (currently in search of a placement opportunity for 3rd year)
+- 👋 Hi, I am Tristan Thomas - a current 2nd year Business Analytics student at the University of Southampton (in search of a placement opportunity for 3rd year)

 - 👀 During my second year at university I have become increasingly intrigued by 'Data Analytics', and specifically SQL, R and Tableau
       --> thanks to SAS, VBA and business forecasting (using R) modules